gatsbyjs/gatsby/docs/docs/theme-ui.md

 If multiple themes are installed in the same site, the one defined last in your `gatsby-config.js` file's `plugins` array will take precedence.

-To extend an existing Theme UI configuration from a theme it's necessary to know how the base theme is passing styles.
+To extend an existing Theme UI configuration from a theme you'll need to find out how the base theme is passing styles.
 If it's using a `preset`, as the `gatsby-theme-blog`, any shadowed files are merged automatically.
+This can be discovered by looking at the theme source code in `node_modules` or on GitHub.

 ```js:title=src/gatsby-plugin-theme-ui/index.js
 export default {